I promised to share some tips and tricks that can help you make your project planning more efficient. So here they are:

 When choosing project management software to build your project plan and your critical path, keep in mind that the application should give your team members and clients an opportunity to contribute to the plan.
 It also is important to continue team involvement throughout the project lifecycle.
 Constant communications with your team will provide valuable information on bottlenecks, leaves of absence (planned or unplanned), and other issues that may arise during the project that may impact the critical path and overall project schedule.

 Iterate your plan.
 With the traditional approach, tasks usually should be completed one after another in an orderly sequence, so that a significant part of the project or even the whole project should be planned upfront.
-Traditional project management practices are geared toward assumptions that events affecting the project are predictable and that activities are well-understood.
+Traditional project management practices are geared toward examples of project assumptions that events affecting the project are predictable and that activities are well-understood.
 In addition, once a phase is complete, it often is assumed that the phase will not be revisited.
 Very often, this approach proves to be not very effective, taking into consideration the level of uncertainty on many business projects.

-Iterative planning is an approach borrowed from agile project management.
-The agile approach consists of many rapid, iterative planning and development cycles, allowing a project team to constantly evaluate the evolving product and obtain immediate feedback from customers or stakeholders.
+Iterative planning is an approach borrowed from Agile project management.
+The Agile approach consists of many rapid, iterative planning and development cycles, allowing a project team to constantly evaluate the evolving product and obtain immediate feedback from customers or stakeholders.
 The team learns and improves its working methods during each successive cycle.
 After a streamlined planning and requirements definition phase is completed to get the project underway, iterations of more detailed planning and requirements take place in waves.
 So for example, it can be helpful to organize your plans into time-bound iterations, usually two to four weeks in length.
 During those iterations, you and your team focus only on one part of your project and do everything to take this part from an idea to a reality.
 This approach allows for immediate modifications in the project as requirements come into view.

 With iterative planning, portions of the project are delivered on a regular, frequent basis.
 This gives stakeholders a much better idea of the status of the project because they can see and may be even use the end result of each phase as it becomes available.
 Iterations make your schedule more realistic and allow you to better ensure your project’s success, as well as its delivery on time and on budget.
-Even with more traditional waterfall projects, opportunities to break down deliverables into stages can provide iterative benefits to the stakeholders and reduce overall project delivery risk.
+Even with more traditional waterfall project management, opportunities to break down deliverables into stages can provide iterative benefits to the stakeholders and reduce overall project delivery risk.

 Move tasks that involve risks closer to the start of your project.
 All projects have activities with potential risks that can lead to problems or delays.
 Some of these can be averted or reduced through advanced planning.
 This is always a better approach and carries a greater chance of project success, compared to relying on crisis management.
 Identify the most risky tasks on your project.
 These will need your special attention.
 If you manage to complete them earlier, you’ll be able to ensure your project’s success earlier.
 Therefore, putting these tasks closer to the beginning of your critical path, if this is possible, is highly recommended.